Key takeaways

 What is Allegra?

 Allegra is a second-generation antihistamine that is FDA approved for seasonal allergic rhinitis and chronic urticaria (hives).
 It is usually taken as a 60 mg tablet twice daily or 180 mg tablet once daily.
+The drug can be taken regularly or on an as-needed basis.

 What is Claritin?

 Claritin is a commonly used antihistamine that treats allergic rhinitis and skin hives.
 It is usually taken as a 10 mg tablet once daily.
+Claritin can be taken regularly or as-needed.

 Are Allegra and Claritin the same?

 No, Allegra and Claritin are not the same.
-They are in the same class of drugs called antihistamines but they contain different active ingredients.
+They are in the same class of drugs called antihistamines, but they contain different active ingredients.
 Allegra contains fexofenadine hydrochloride and Claritin contains loratadine.

 Is Allegra or Claritin better?